DAY 1 - Overnight Flight to Europe.

 DAY 4 - FRANCE . .
 Paris - Burgundy Wine Region - Beaune.

-Bid a fond farewell to Paris and motor through the vineyards of the Burgundy Wine Region to the ancient and historic walled city of Beaune, one of the key wine centers of France.
-Beaune has a rich historical and architectural heritage with features from the pre-Roman and Roman eras.
+Bid a fond farewell to Paris and motor through the vineyards of the Burgundy Wine Region to the ancient and historic walled city of Beaune, one of the major wine centers of France.
+Beaune has a rich historical and architectural heritage incorporating remnants of the pre-Roman and Roman eras.
 After checking in at your hotel, you will have a few hours to explore Beaune.
 Consider a visit to the intriguing Hospices Museum with its striking façade.
 Built in the 15th century as a hospital for the destitute, the museum houses items used in hospitals in the Middle Ages, as well as an impressive collection of furniture, pottery, paintings and tapestries.
-An independent dinner provides the opportunity to visit a wine cellar and to sample regional cuisine.
+An independent dinner provides the opportunity to visit a wine cellar and to sample the regional cuisine.
 (Breakfast)

 DAY 5 - FRANCE . .Besançon - Alsace Wine Region & SWITZERLAND . .
 Swiss Alps.

 A leisurely morning drive brings you to Besançon, with its charming historic center and imposing hilltop citadel.
 After an independent lunch, the vineyards of the Alsace Wine Region give way to the unsurpassed splendor of the Swiss Alps.
 Cross the border at the Rhine port city of Basel, strategically located at the point where France, Germany and Switzerland meet.
 Your hotel resides in one of the scenic villages in the Swiss Alps.
 (Breakfast, Dinner)

 DAY 6 - SWITZERLAND . .
 Stans - Lucerne - Swiss Alps.